iron curtainiron curtain

 - [oftenI- C-] a barrier of secrecy and censorship regarded as isolating the Soviet Union and other countries in its sphere: often with the

 - a similar barrier to information in other regions

-Origin of iron curtainprobably calque of German eiserner vorhang, as used by Joseph Goebbels: popularized by Sir Winston Churchill inch(es) a speech (1946)
+Origin of iron curtainprobably calque of German eiserner vorhang, as used by Joseph Goebbels: popularized by Winston Churchill in a speech (1946)

 - often Iron Curtain The military, political, and ideological barrier established between the Soviet bloc and western Europe from 1945 to 1990.

 - A barrier that prevents free exchange of ideas and information: “That department and the editorial department are separated by an almost impenetrable iron curtain” ( Brendan Gill )

 - (historical) The dividing line between Western Europe and the Soviet controlled regions, especially during the Cold War.

 - 5 March 1946: From Stettin in the Baltic to Trieste in the Adriatic an "iron curtain" has descended across the Continent. — speech by Winston Churchill